Frank J. Kelley: Attorney General of Michigan (1961-1999)

-He had a national impact and became president of the National Association of Attorneys General.
+He had a national impact and became president of the National Association of Attorneys General, becoming the only Michigan attorney general to do so.
 It honored him by creating and naming after him the Kelley–Wyman Award for outstanding service and national contributions by an attorney general.
 He was elected president of the National Association of Attorneys General, the sole Michigan attorney general so honored.
 All 50 states attorneys general said he typified the attorney general who most furthered the cause of justice in the United States.
-He was elected president of the National Association of Attorneys General, becoming the only Michigan attorney general so honored.
 He was the first attorney general in the United States to establish Consumer Protection, Criminal Fraud and Environmental Protection Divisions.
 His guidance led to the passage of Michigan's Open Meetings Act and Freedom of Information Act.

 While Attorney General, Kelley ran for election to the U.S. Senate in 1972, but lost to incumbent Robert P. Griffin.
 He later credited the controversy over desegregation school busing and the weakness of Democratic presidential nominee George McGovern as major contributing factors in his 47– 53 percent loss.

 His ten electoral successes were unequaled both in terms of duration and the magnitude of his victories.

 Term limits

 In 1993, the Michigan Constitution was amended to place term limits on many elected offices, including Attorney General.
 Kelley's successors are limited to two four-year terms in office.
 During the debate over term limits, some proponents of term limits pointed to Kelley and Michigan's then Secretary of State Richard H. Austin, who served from 1971 to 1995, as examples of elected officials who had stayed in office too long.
-However, they did not explain why, if that was true, voters kept re-electing Kelley, or why Austin was in fact finally defeated.
+However, they did not explain why, if that was true, voters continued re-electing Kelley, or why Austin was in fact finally defeated.
 Upon his retirement, Kelley was still eligible for one more term but said that while he was certain he could have won a final term, he wanted to leave on his terms "while he was still young and vital".